luijkr/blog/_drafts/data-anonymization-databricks.md

 ## ❗ Importance of Column Tagging for Efficient Anonymization

-To meet the outlined requirements, we will utilize [column tags](https://learn.microsoft.com/en-us/azure/databricks/sql/language-manual/information-schema/column_tags) in Databricks to specify which columns need anonymization and which contain primary or foreign keys that must be preserved.
+To meet the outlined requirements, we will **utilize [column tags](https://learn.microsoft.com/en-us/azure/databricks/sql/language-manual/information-schema/column_tags) in Databricks to specify which columns need anonymization** and which contain primary or foreign keys that must be preserved.

 Column tagging allows us to identify columns that contain sensitive data or keys, such as primary and foreign keys.
 By properly tagging each column, we can:

-- Identify and anonymize personally identifiable information (PII) while maintaining usability—ensuring that each value remains unique rather than merely masked.
+- **Identify and anonymize personally identifiable information (PII)** while maintaining usability—ensuring that each value remains unique rather than merely masked.
-- Protect primary and foreign keys to uphold referential integrity.
+- Protect primary and foreign keys to **uphold referential integrity**.
 - Streamline automated processing for anonymization workflows.

 Through column tagging, we can leverage this metadata to apply various anonymization techniques (e.g., hashing) while ensuring that referential integrity is maintained.